Carter Bar is situated 58 miles south of

 of Scotland became King of England as well in

-pillaging and murdering along the Border, with
+and murdering along the Border by executing

-executions and taking land off many Families or
+those involved, also taking land off Families

 These small raiding forces were known as